-Hazelcast is written in Java with no dependency.
-It exposes the same API from Java util package.
-Just add hazelcast.jar dependency and enjoy JVMs clustering in less than a minute and start building scalable applications.
+Hazelcast is written in Java with no other dependencies.
+It exposes the same API from the familiar Java util package.
+Just add hazelcast.jar to your classpath, enjoy JVMs clustering in less than a minute and start building scalable applications.